Unk171/Quiz/README.md

 ## Features

 Scores with initials remain in memory.
+If anwer wrong - time substracted

 ## Links